-However few projects to date have been targeted at the non-physical sector aspects, i.e. performance improvement and commercialization of the generation, grid and distribution companies (state or private) within each country.
-Non-physical aspects include everything from utility operational efficiency benchmarking, T&D loss reduction, commercial losses control, effective billing and collections, management process optimization and corporate governance.

-It is essential that the CAREC members achieve improvements in the above areas, in addition to achieving adequate cost recovery in the form of realistic kWh tariffs.
-This will allow establishment of appropriately-priced long-term Power Purchase Agreements (PPAs) that will attract private sector investment in to tap the abundant potential of renewable energy generation.
-It is only once this occurs that significant amounts of energy will be available for inter-trade and export to CAREC members and beyond, enabling energy and energy derivatives to become the primary export commodity for the region thereby catalyzing significant economic growth.
+- 8. Number of projects include components addressing non-physical aspects of power sector, i.e. performance improvement and commercialization of the generation, grid and distribution companies (state or private) within each country.
+Non-physical aspects include everything from utility operational efficiency benchmarking, transmission and dispatch loss reduction, commercial losses control, effective billing and collections, management process optimization and corporate governance. - 9.
+It is essential that the CAREC members achieve improvements in the above areas, in addition to achieving adequate cost recovery in the form of realistic tariffs, in order to enable appropriately-priced long-term Power Purchase Agreements (PPAs) to be available.
+This is necessary in order to attract private sector investment in to tap the abundant potential of renewable energy generation potential.
+This will enable energy and energy derivatives to become the primary export commodity for the CAREC members thereby catalyzing significant economic growth.